polyknox/polyknox/README.md

 - 👋 Hi, I’m Solar - @SolarSkripts
 - 👀 I’m interested in coding and shit like that
 - 🌱 I’m currently learning minecraft skript and python
-- 💞️ I’m looking to join a coding group like znci
+- 💞️ I’m looking to join or create a development group such as znci
 - 📫 How to reach me discord - hexibytes

 <!---